 conducive to movement, making them appear more

-endearingly alive as they powered up and off in search
+endearingly alive as they powered up and off in searchof excitement, an hour's diversion—no harm in that.

 Intuition stopped short of determining whether or not